Office worker at desk with back pain

 • Sciatica

-Bellmore, NY Chiropractor Dr. Brenner’s expertise in spinal manipulation, spinal decompression, fascial release techniques and trigger point therapies enable him to treat patients experiencing spinal cord compression, relieving current pain and preventing future pain.
+Dr. Brenner’s expertise in spinal manipulation, spinal decompression, fascial release techniques, and trigger point therapies enables him to treat patients experiencing spinal cord compression, relieving current pain and preventing future pain.

 Herniated Disc

-Spinal discs become herniated when the mucoprotein gel inside is pushed outside piercing its ligament covering.
-Additionally, spinal injury, obesity, sedentary lifestyles, and jobs that requires frequent lifting are all contributing factors to herniated discs.
+Spinal discs become herniated when the mucoprotein gel within is pushed out, piercing the ligament covering.
+Additionally, spinal injury, obesity, sedentary lifestyles, and jobs that require frequent lifting are all contributing factors to herniated discs.

 Herniated discs may cause back pain, leg pain, or sciatica, pain stemming from the lower back into the legs.
-Dr. Brenner’s Bellmore Chiropractic office treats patients with herniated discs to correct the condition, and prevent future pain.
+Dr. Brenner’s office treats patients with herniated discs to correct the condition and prevent future pain.

 Muscle Spasms

-Muscle spasms are random, involuntary contractions that occur in the back, and are a common cause of back pain.
-They are can be caused by inflammation that amasses from incidental injuries, as well as major traumas and can be very painful.
-Muscle spasms may also be caused by disc disorders as the body tries to stabilize the injured area, causing the spine to tilt to one side, consequently furthering the inflammation process.
+Muscle spasms are random, involuntary contractions of the back muscles and are a common cause of back pain.
+They can be caused by inflammation that amasses from incidental injuries, as well as major traumas, and can be very painful.
+Muscle spasms may also be caused by disc disorders as the body tries to stabilize the injured area, leading the spine to tilt to one side and furthering the inflammatory process.

 People who have previously experienced muscle spasms are more likely to experience them in the future.
-Bellmore, NY Chiropractor Dr. Brenner is experienced in treating patients with frequent (and infrequent) muscle spasms.
-Beyond this, his goal is to educate patients, and help them to help themselves.
+Chiropractor Dr. Brenner is experienced in treating patients with frequent (and infrequent) muscle spasms.
+Beyond this, his goal is to educate patients and help them to help themselves.

 2. Injuries That Cause Back Pain